almanbet11/NYCTourGuide/README.md

 # NYCTourGuide
-This is the practicing project, It was made without looking for tutorials and Every design and item on the app is the yields of my imagination)))
+This is the practicing project, It was made without looking for tutorials and Every design and item on the app is the yield of my imagination)))